 Tomato soup is one of my go-to comfort foods.
+So far it’s the best tomato soup recipe I’ve found.
 There’s something about it that just conjures up the feeling of childhood, and being taken care of.
 While my soup of choice growing up was Campbell’s, I’d never tried to make homemade tomato soup before a few years ago, when an obsession with roasted tomatoes collided with an obsession with my blender, and this soup was born.
 You need to know three things about this soup:

 1) It’s shockingly easy.
 While it takes about a fifty minutes to make start to stop, most of that time is just the tomatoes and garlic roasting in the oven, aka time you can spend reading a book, lip syncing Mariah Carey to your cat, or painting your nails (you do you).